 Direct modelling of a human figure with plaster

-The course language is Italian, but the tutor also speaks English and Spanish.
+The course language is German, but the tutor also speaks English.

 In order for this website to function properly and to improve your experience, we use cookies.
 For more information, see our cookie policy.